metzger100/hugo-snap-gallery/README.md

 - Replaced the flexbox with a grid to automatically calculate the number of columns based on the client's screen size and the defined minimum width.
 Columns no longer need to be defined.
 - Removed the Next/Prev buttons as well as the image number text in both the slideshow and lightbox views if the image count is 1.
 - Added support for key navigation in the lightbox
+- Added a half transperant background to captions in slideshows for better readability
 - Fixed a bug with the rebuilding of the gallery, where css and js got lost in the process of rebuilding

 ## Features